MarlinFirmware/Marlin/README.md

 <br>

 ## Marlin 2.0

 Marlin 2.0 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
 Read about Marlin's decision to use a "Hardware Abstraction Layer" below.

 You are still able to download older **[Releases]** of Marlin.

-## Example Configurations

-Before building Marlin you'll need to configure it for your specific hardware.
-Your vendor should have already provided source code with configurations for the installed firmware, but if you ever decide to upgrade you'll need updated configuration files.
-Marlin users have contributed dozens of tested example configurations to get you started.
-Visit the [MarlinFirmware/Configurations][Configurations] repository to find the right configuration for your hardware.

 ---